The Immune System

 Supporting the Immune System

 The immune system is an internal defense system consisting of many structures and processes that protects us from disease.
 It is a complex network of interconnected organs, cells and processes that fights harmful bacteria and viruses while also controlling cells that are becoming destructive to the body.
 The immune system helps us avoid catching the flu (influenza) even while others around are coughing and spraying the virus into the air we breathe.
-A diminished immune function increases the susceptibility to infection from viruses, as well as pneumonia, which for many people is a major complication with COVID-19.
+A diminished immune function increases the susceptibility to infection from viruses, as well as pneumonia, which for some people is a major complication with COVID-19.
 An impaired immune function is also responsible for lung inflammation that contributes to lung pathology, including pneumonia.

 Several factors influence the immune system and its competence, including age, genetics, nutrition, microflora, antibiotics, radiation therapy and stress.1 For now we can say age and genetics are beyond our control and so it will not be discussed here.
 The effect of antibiotics on the immune system is complicated and nuanced.
 We will explore this topic separately in another post.
 For now we take the conservative view that antibiotics is, overall, not good for the immune system because it kills good and bad bacteria indiscriminately.
 If you have taken antibiotics you can restore a healthful balance in the gut microbiome by eating probiotics, prebiotics, fermented foods and fiber.
 In our post on Radiation Health Risks it is made clear that radiation therapy can be devastating for the immune system because it kills cells indiscriminately.
 Tissues with rapidly-dividing cells are most susceptible to damage from radiation therapy.
 Bone marrow and intestinal lining are two important components of the immune system and both have rapidly-dividing cells.